Particular/docs.particular.net/nservicebus/messaging/send-a-message_influence-reply_core_[5.0,].partial.md

 snippet:BasicSendReplyToAnyInstance

-The sender can also request the reply to be routed to a specific destination address
+The sender can also request the reply to be routed to a specific transport address

 snippet:BasicSendReplyToDestination